judeebeke/my-react-vite-site/README.md

 ## Description

-This portfolio site showcases my skills, projects, and experiences as a [Your Profession] professional.
+This portfolio site showcases my skills, projects, and experiences as a Frontend Web Developer professional.
 It provides a visually appealing and interactive way for visitors to learn more about me and my work.

 ## Features